RAKWireless/tutorials-and-guides/Temperature and Humidity Monitor/README.md

-# Tracking Assets using LoRaWAN and NB-IoT
+# Temperature and Humidity Monitor using LoRaWAN and NB-IoT

 ## Introduction